voicegain/platform/freeswitch/transcription-proxy/README.md

 You will be making the call to the FreeSWITCH running in the docker.
 The SIP URI will be, for example, df3d29f1-856d-470d-887d-445f01541dcb@fs1lab.ascalon.ai;transport=tcp where the domain will be same where the docker is running and the part before @ will be your destination on the DESTINATION_DOMAIN (from config.ini)

+NOTE: if you are testing on localhost and your SIP Phone is also on localhost, make sure that the phone is not listening on port 5060 which is needed by FreeSWITCH

 # 9) Testing
 After setting up the application, make a call from any SIP Softphone or Linphone to URL.
 Once the B party answers the call, you will see live audio text messages on the ws_server.py console.